Transfer Options

 Course Description: This class provides extended practice in critical reading, writing, and thinking skills.
 Students will develop an effective writing process and work to achieve college-level competence in reading and responding to texts, visuals, events, and ideas in a variety of written formats, with an emphasis on the academic essay.
 Audience awareness, interpretation and analysis, logical reasoning, and persuasive and argumentative skills will be developed.
 MLA style documentation of primary sources will be included.

 Course Description: This class focuses on the research process, textual analysis of primary and secondary sources, rhetorical strategies for argument and persuasion, and successful integration of sources into a longer academic paper utilizing MLA (or other, as appropriate) documentation format.
-The class may be disciplinary, interdisciplinary, or topical in content, as noted on the class registration site.
+The class may be disciplinary, interdisciplinary, or topical in content.

 Course Description: This class focuses on the research process, textual analysis of primary and secondary sources, rhetorical strategies for argument and persuasion, and successful integration of sources into a longer academic paper utilizing MLA (or other, as appropriate) documentation format.
-The class may be disciplinary, interdisciplinary, or topical in content, as noted on the class registration site.
+The class may be disciplinary, interdisciplinary, or topical in content.

 Course Description: This introductory course is intended to develop critical and analytical skills for understanding mass media; for recognizing messages, making deliberate choices about them, and evaluating the effects of these messages in both an individual and societal context.
 Students will examine the history, evolution, and societal impact of a wide variety of media, including print, film, and social media and will develop skills to make informed, ethical evaluations of the mediated messages they receive.